dzuuun/SATP/docs/USER_MANUAL.md

 3. Enter the username or student ID number.
 4. Enter the student's name and required profile information.
 5. Select the Program and year level.
-6. Enter a password only when creating an account or intentionally resetting it.
+6. Enter the optional institutional Google email when Google login should be available.
+7. For a new account, enter either a password or an institutional email.
+A student without institutional email requires a password.
-7. Set the account status and save.
+8. Set the account status and save.
-8. Search by username to verify the account.
+9. Search by username to verify the account.

-For workbook uploads, passwords for new accounts are securely hashed.
-Existing accounts are updated only when imported values differ; unchanged students are skipped.
+For workbook uploads, `google_email` is optional.
+A password is required only for a new student without an institutional email.
+A regular student import never changes an existing password, even when the workbook contains a password; use the dedicated password-update import to change it.
+Existing accounts are updated only when imported values differ, and unchanged students are skipped.

+Use **Export students** to create an import-ready XLSX file with columns in this order: `username`, `password`, `surname`, `givenname`, `middlename`, `google_email`, `year_level`, `gender`, and `course_code`.
+The password column is intentionally blank.
+Exported numeric year levels use labels such as `1st Year`, `2nd Year`, and `3rd Year`.

 ### Admin